unige-geohealth/inAccessMod/README.md

 ## Tutorial

 You can access the tutorial directly in R using the following command, or by opening the TUTORIAL file located in the main directory of the repository.
+Remember that you must have a working internet connection in order to access all the functions that allow you to download data.

 ```
 vignette("Tutorial", package = "inAccessMod")